kustomzone/solidarity/front-end/readme.md

 # Front-End
-Folder containing all the artwork, images, js, css, html etc relating to the UI and UIX of the app.
+Folder containing the web app.

 (subject to change)